mitsuoxv/jp-gasoline/README.md

 110.8, 112.4, 118.5, 118.5 respectively.

-Lag 2 assumes 110.8, and it is close to the most recent monthly margin 77.77 at 2022 Jul.
+Lag 2 assumes 110.8, and it is close to the most recent monthly margin 83.2 at 2022 Aug.
 Let us assume this margin of 110.8 over all lags between Dubai crude oil prices and retail prices.

 ![](README_files/figure-gfm/actual_counterfactual2-1.png)<!-- -->